obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 ### Error Handling

-Log non critical errors
+Log non critical errors.
-Minimum information to user on failure
+Minimum information to user on failure.
+System Administrator will be able to list errors and follow up with corrections.

 ### Security

 A air tight secure system is not required for this project.
-Users will use the Greenwell LAN ( local Area Network ) No access allowed outside the lan (Per Mr Greenwell) We will provide a system safe from SQL code injection.
+Users will use the Greenwell LAN ( local Area Network ) No access allowed outside the lan (Per Mr Greenwell)

+We will provide a system safe from SQL code injection.

 Password requirement will follow guidelines set forth in the _Enron Code of Ethics_